-  Aalto University promotes art and creativity in all disciplines and communities.
-One of our targets is to renew society through art, creativity and design.
+Aalto University promotes creativity in all disciplines and communities.
+One of our strategic targets is to renew society through art, creativity and design.
 We are a forerunner in combining art and creative practices with research and education.

 In 2017, we continued the renewal of our research profile and advanced our digitalisation programme.
 Competitive research funding increased.